Space Angel

-Space Angel is an animated science fiction television series produced in the United States from early 1962 through 1964.
+Space Angel is an American animated science fiction television series airing from early 1962 through 1964.
 It used the same Synchro-Vox lip technique as Clutch Cargo, the first cartoon produced by the same studio, Cambria Productions.
 The show was created by Dick Darley, who also created the 1950–1955 live-action series Space Patrol.

 The series chronicled the adventures of three astronauts who worked for the Earth Bureau of Investigation's Interplanetary Space Force on board the spaceship Starduster: Captain/Pilot Scott McCloud, also known as "the Space Angel" (voiced by Ned Lefebver), Electronics/Communications expert Crystal Mace (voiced by Margaret Kerry), and the immensely strong Scottish-born Gunner/Engineer Taurus (voiced by Hal Smith).